volkanakkus/nuxt-lottie/README.md

 ## Events

 A few events are emitted from the component.
-Look at the [Demos](#demos) for examples.

 - onComplete
   - If your animation has a finite amount of loops you can use this event to know when the animation has completed.